An Eastern Kingbird At Second Marsh In Oshawa

-Second Marsh provides wonderful opportunities for birdwatching, and on a recent visit to that extensive wetland in Oshawa, Bob and I were lucky to see several Eastern Kingbirds (Tyrranus tyrannus).
+Second Marsh Wildlife Reserve provides wonderful opportunities for birdwatching, and on a visit to that extensive wetland in Oshawa, Bob and I were lucky to see an Eastern Kingbird (Tyrranus tyrannus).

-In combination with McLaughlin Bay Wildlife Reserve and Darlington Provincial Park, Second Marsh represents the largest remaining wetland in the Greater Toronto Area, in total nearly 400 hectares of protected land.
+In combination with McLaughlin Bay Wildlife Reserve, Second Marsh represents the largest remaining wetland in the Greater Toronto Area, in total nearly 400 hectares of protected land.